SamD770/Generative-Models-Knowledge/README.md

 [On Gradients of Deep Generative Models for Representation-Invariant Anomaly Detection](https://openreview.net/forum?id=deYF9kVmIX)

 - `generative_model.py` provides interfaces for general use of deep generative models for anomaly detection.
-- `models` contains several open source implementations of deep generative models
+- `models/` contains several open source implementations of deep generative models
-- `anomaly_methods` contains implementations of deep-generative-model based anomaly detection
+- `anomaly_methods/` contains implementations of deep-generative-model based anomaly detection
-- `plots` contains the plotting scripts used in the paper
+- `plots/` contains the plotting scripts used in the paper

 ```
 @inproceedings{gradients2023anomaly,